drhayes/drhayes.io/src/articles/i-have-imposter-syndrome.md

 If evidence doesn't matter then stop trying to use evidence to get rid of it.
 It won't help.
 Your brain is too good discounting the evidence to keep you safe.

 Opinions from friends or respected coworkers won't matter either.
-"They're probably just being nice to you anyway," the voice will whisper.
+"They're probably just being nice to you," the voice will whisper.
 "They don't know the *real* you," it'll say.

 I'm not telling you not to listen to the voice, either.
 Not listening is a good way to make it yell louder and show up in strange places and start making demands.